 The rest of the act addresses a number of ancillary yet important issues that may arise under a judicial relocation.
-Section 7 provides that the servient estate owner is responsible for "all reasonable expenses associated with the relocation of an easement under this [act] as determined by the court under Section 6(b)," and then it enumerates in Sections 7(1) through 7(9) what those expenses might include.
+Section 7 provides that a "servient estate owner is responsible for reasonable expenses of relocation of an easement under this [act]," and then enumerates in Sections 7(1) through 7(9) what those expenses might include.

-Section 8 requires all parties in the civil action to act in good faith to facilitate the relocation of an easement.
+Section 8 requires that, once the court issues an order under Section 6, all parties in the civil action must act in good faith to facilitate the relocation of an easement.

-Section 9(a) requires that when the relocation is "substantially complete and the easement holder can enter, use, and enjoy the easement in its new location," the servient estate owner must record an affidavit attesting to this fact in the local land records and send the affidavit to the easement holder and other parties by certified mail.
-Subsection 9(b) assures that the easement holder continues to have the right to enter, use, and enjoy the easement in the current location until the affidavit attesting to substantial completion is recorded and sent to the parties.
+Section 9(a) provides that "[i]f an order under Section 6 requires the construction of an improvement as a condition for relocation of an easement, relocation is substantially complete, and the easement holder is able to enter, use, and enjoy the easement in the new location," the servient estate owner must record an affidavit attesting to this fact in the local land records and send, by certified mail, a copy of the affidavit to the easement holder and other parties.
+Subsection 9(b) assures that the easement holder continues to have the right to enter, use, and enjoy the easement in the current location until the affidavit attesting that the easement has been relocated is recorded and a copy is sent to the parties.